HidekiKawahara/RAPHSODEE/README.md

 # RAPHSODEE

 A new series of acoustic attributes analysis.
-This is an extension of safeguaring sounds and CAPRICEP.
-This also has a fast but echologically inefficient realtime reverberation application.
+This is an extension of safeguarding sounds and CAPRICEP.
+This also has a fast but ecologically inefficient real-time reverberation application.

 ## Release note